superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

 yarn run-hardhat test testsuites/superfluid-core.js
 ```

-Hardhat and Foundry tests manage their own networks; no separate pretest/posttest hooks are used (Yarn 4 does not run arbitrary `pre*`/`post*` scripts).
+Hardhat and Foundry tests manage their own networks.
-If you need the standalone Hardhat node on port 47545 (e.g. for some deployment scripts), start and stop it explicitly with `yarn testenv:start` / `yarn testenv:stop`.
+If you need the standalone Hardhat node on port 47545 (e.g. for some deployment scripts), start and stop it with `yarn testenv:start` / `yarn testenv:stop`.

 ### TDD Session